-- 1. You are required to complete the RN Comprehensive Predictor practice assessment as instructed by your instructor. - 2.
-After the CP practice assessment, students are encouraged to complete a focused review, including the identification of three critical points for each topic needing review.
+- 1. Students are required to complete the RN Comprehensive Predictor practice assessment as indicated by their course instructor. - 2.
+After the CP practice assessment, students are required to complete a focused review, including the identification of three critical points for each topic needing review.
 This focused review helps you achieve success with the Comprehensive Predictor.
 The course instructor will provide further information.